 Ernst & Young LLP (EY) is the Council's appointed external auditor.
 Besides auditing the accounts and financial statements of the Council, they also focus on more strategic performance and financial management arrangements.
-This includes reviewing arrangements in place for securing value for money.
+This includes reviewing arrangements in place for securing Value for Money.

 The Audit Sub-Committee and Officers of the Council meet regularly with the external auditors to discuss planned and on-going external audit activity through the Annual Audit Plan.
+The Annual Audit Letter, which is considered by a meeting of the Full Council, summarises the conclusions and significant issues arising out of their audit.